-Lean Marketing is the result of Toyota’s production process, now also applied by different companies and industries.
+Lean Manufacturing is the result of Toyota’s production process, now also applied by different companies and industries.
 It is based on small, constant, everyday changes aiming to reach results by eliminating waste and relying on the active participation of the entire workforce.

 Charles Darwin wrote “It is not the strongest of the species that survives, nor the most intelligent; it is the one most adaptable to change.”

 The concept of “adapting to improve” is embodied by the merger of two Japanese words: “kai” (change) and “zen” (good).